App Development Costs: How Much Does it Cost to Make an App?

 Depending on what you decide, the price will change.
 There are reasons behind the pricing structure of these different development options.

-For example, independent contractors could be your least expensive option.
-If you’re only looking to spend about $10,000 on your app, you could probably find an independent contractor who is willing to take on that job.
+If you decide to go with the traditional development route instead of DIY, independent contractors could be your least expensive option.
+For those of you only looking to spend about $10,000 on your app, you could probably find an independent contractor who is willing to take on that job.

 However, this developer may not be the best in the business.
 Developers who have a more proven track record and more experience can charge more money for their services.